bagusedh/ciscodude.net/bgp/ab/index.markdown

 ### Statistics

 * Total ASNS: 175
+  * Active ASNs: 123 or 70.29%
   * IPv4 only: 104 or 59.43%
-  * IPv6 Allocation Advertised: 19 or 10.86%
+  * IPv6 Advertisement: 19 or 10.86%

-I have created a [graph showing the growth of Alberta ASNs](/bgp/ab/asns/), using chart.js.
+Graph showing the [growth of Alberta ASNs](/bgp/ab/asns/), using chart.js.

 ### Update History